+2 APPLICATION AND INTERPRETATION

+2.1 Application

-- 2 APPLICATION AND INTERPRETATION - 2.1 Application - 2.1.1 This Code is applicable to Passenger Yachts which carry more than 12 passengers upto 36 passengers, which carry not more than 200 persons, which do not carry cargo and which are engaged on international voyages. - 2.1.2 This Code does not apply to: - 1. commercial yachts carrying 12 or less passengers (the Malta Commercial Yacht Code applies in this case); - 2. passenger commercial/cruise vessels engaged exclusively in domestic navigation; - 3. passenger commercial/cruise vessels carrying more than 36 passengers; - 4. vessels engaged in the ferrying of passengers; - 5. military vessels; - 6. vessels belonging to the State and used for non-commercial purposes; - 7. pleasure craft and yachts not employed in commercial use; - 8. fishing vessels; - 9. vessels owned or operated on non-commercial services; - 10.
-Passenger ships whose total compliment of persons onboard is greater than 200 persons. - 2.1.3 Commercial Yachts carrying 12 or less passengers shall comply with the requirements of the Commercial Yacht Code (CYC), as amended. - 2.1.4 The hull, machinery, and all equipment of every vessel should be constructed and installed so as to be capable of being regularly maintained to ensure that they are at all times, in all respects, satisfactory for the yacht's intended service. - 2.1.5 All applicable provisions of this Code shall be deemed to be a requirement. - 2.2 International Codes and Conventions - 2.2.1 Where the Code requires a yacht to comply with any of the provisions of an International Code or Convention or other related instrument, and the applied requirements are separated into different vessel types, a Passenger Yacht shall comply with the applied requirements of the Code/Convention/Instrument which applies to a Passenger Ship.
+- 2.1.1 This Code is applicable to Passenger Yachts ≥ 500 GT which carry more than 12 passengers upto 36 passengers, which carry not more than 200 persons, which do not carry cargo and which are engaged on international voyages. - 2.1.2 This Code does not apply to: - 1. commercial yachts carrying 12 or less passengers (the Malta Commercial Yacht Code applies in this case); - 2. passenger commercial/cruise vessels engaged exclusively in domestic navigation; - 3. passenger commercial/cruise vessels carrying more than 36 passengers; - 4. vessels engaged in the ferrying of passengers; - 5. military vessels; - 6. vessels belonging to the State and used for non-commercial purposes; - 7. pleasure craft and yachts not employed in commercial use; - 8. fishing vessels; - 9. vessels owned or operated on non-commercial services; - 10.
+Passenger Yachts whose total compliment of persons onboard is greater than 200 persons. - 2.1.3 In exceptional cases, and at the sole discretion of the Administration Passenger Yachts < 500 GT may be accepted and these shall meet all the relevant requirements as set out in the Code and as set out in the International Conventions for a Passenger Yacht being ≥ 500 GT. - 2.1.4 Commercial Yachts carrying 12 or less passengers shall comply with the requirements of the Commercial Yacht Code (CYC), as amended. - 2.1.5 The hull, machinery, and all equipment of every vessel should be constructed and installed so as to be capable of being regularly maintained to ensure that they are at all times, in all respects, satisfactory for the yacht's intended service. - 2.1.6 All applicable provisions of this Code shall be deemed to be a requirement.

+2.2 International Codes and Conventions

+2.2.1 Where the Code requires a yacht to comply with any of the provisions of an International Code or Convention or other related instrument, and the applied requirements are separated into different vessel types, a Passenger Yacht shall comply with the applied requirements of the Code/Convention/Instrument which applies to a Passenger Ship.
 This is subject to any express provision to the contrary in the Code.